lawrie/ulx3s_retro/README.md

 There are two implementation of Risc-V Linux on the Ulx3s board: LiteX VexRiscv written in migen and SpinalHDL, and SaxonSoc, written entirely in SpinalHDL.

 Several games for the Ulx3s boards have been written in C and run on a Riisc-V SoC.

+## Missing from the Ulx3s board

+Significant 8-bit computers missing from the Ulx3s board and the Atari 8-bit computers, the Tandy Color Computer and the Amstrad CPC.

+A significant missing 16-bit computer is the Atari ST.

+Most of the 16-bit games consoles and lots of arcade machines are still to do.

+The Mister project has about 5 Russian computers of which the BK011M is probably the most significant.

+It has a couple of Japanese computers of which the Sharp X68000 is probably the most significant.

+It also has more UK computers such as the Oric, Dragon 32/64 (Tandy Coco clone), the Amstrad PCW, and the Sam Coupe (ZX Spectrum compatible successor).
+Other UK home computers included the Lynx, the Enterprise 64/128, the Grundy Newbrain and the Memotech MDX.